Can Marijuana Help with Migraines?

 As we can see from the medical research on cannabis and migraines, THC (rather than CBD) has more evidence as a migraine treatment.
 And when it comes to terpenes, in his rich review on marijuana for migraines, Russo suggested BCP and pinene as potential terpenes that could alleviate migraines thanks to their anti-inflammatory properties.

-And indeed, in a more recent study, migraine patients testified that the chemovar “OG Shark” was their prefered choice.
-This chemovar is characterized as BCP dominant, with myrcene as the secondary terpene.
+And indeed, in a more recent study, migraine patients testified that the chemovar “OG Shark” was their preferred choice.
+This THC dominant chemovar is characterized as BCP dominant, with myrcene as the secondary terpene.

 So it seems scientifically speaking, if you’re trying to choose a marijuana strain for migraines, the evidence supports the use of high THC/ low CBD with BCP (or pinene) as the prime terpene, and myrcene as the secondary one.

 A word about dosing.
 People tend to believe more is better, but in the case of cannabis often the opposite is true.
-There is a dose dependent relationship between efficacy and side effects (AKA the biphasic effect).
-Of course we are all different, but as a general rule, 2.5mg of THC is the threshold dose, 5m is a moderate dose and 10mg is a high dose.
+There is a dose dependent relationship between efficacy and side effects (AKA the biphasic effect), primarily based on THC content.
+Of course we are all different, but as a general rule, 2.5mg of THC is the threshold dose, 5mg is a moderate dose and 10mg is a high dose.

-The general recommendation is anywhere between 15-30 mg THC daily.
-More than that and the risk of side effects spikes, and there’s no evidence going over this dose is effective.
+The general recommendation is anywhere between 15-30 mg THC daily, with the lower the effective dose the better to limit tolerance, dependency, and side effectsץ More than that and the risk of side effects spikes, and there’s no evidence going over this dose is effective.
 If you’re having trouble estimating 30mg THC, imagine a joint that weighs 1 gram, from a chemovar that has 10% THC. this would mean there’s 100mg in the entire joint.
 So 30mg would be just a little bit more than a third of this joint.

 Note that a lot of the scientific knowledge we have about cannabis components such as cannabinoids and terpenes is based on preclinical research – ie not on human subjects.
 Though they are mostly defined as GRAS (Generally Recognised As Safe), you should consult your cannabis physician before choosing your treatment.